Prisjakt/feed-specification/docs/feeds/local-offer/index.md

 ## Description

-[Local inventory feeds](/feeds/local-offer) defines local-specific offer information such as availability and local prices.
-[Local store feeds](/feeds/local-store) defines your store information. **These two feed types should always be used together.**
+[Local inventory offer feeds](/feeds/local-offer) defines local-specific offer information such as availability and local prices.
+[Local shop feeds](/feeds/local-shop) defines your shop information. **These two feed types should always be used together.**